dustin10/VichUploaderBundle/docs/namers.md

 The bundle uses namers to name the files and directories it saves to the filesystem.
 A namer implements the `Vich\UploaderBundle\Naming\NamerInterface` interface.
-If no namer is configured for a mapping, the bundle will simply use the name of the file that was uploaded.
-If you would like to change this, you can use one of the provided namers or implement a custom one.
+If no namer is configured for a mapping, the bundle will simply use the name of the file that was uploaded (this is deprecated).
+If should change this, you can use one of the provided namers or implement a custom one.

 ## File Namer